awslabs/ar-go-tools/README.md

 ### MCP Server
 Argot also provides an MCP (Model Context Protocol) server that exposes analysis tools for AI assistants.
 See [13_mcp_server.md](doc/13_mcp_server.md) for setup and usage instructions.

+### Python Tools
+The `python/` directory contains optional Python-based tooling, including an AI agent that generates dataflow summaries using the MCP server.
+Install with `pip install -e python/` to get the `argot-summarize` command.
+See [python/README.md](python/README.md) for details.

 ## Source Code Organization

 The executables are in the `cmd` folder.
 There are currently only two: `argot` and `racerg` (an experimental static data race detector).